engneer-hamachan/ruby-ti-lsp/README.md

 #### Neovim

 Use your preferred LSP plugin.
-Example configuration for coc.nvim:
+Example configuration for coc.nvim(coc-settings.json):

 ```json
 {